Authored by the expert who managed and guided the team behind the Mozambique Property Pack

 What property types will appreciate the most in Mozambique in 2026?

-As of early 2026, the property type expected to appreciate the most in Mozambique is well-located two to three bedroom apartments and condos in prime Maputo neighborhoods.
+As of 2026, townhouses and secure suburban houses are expected to appreciate the most in Mozambique, followed by well-managed apartments and condos in Maputo.

 How will interest rates affect property prices in Mozambique in 2026?